fareedst/markdown_exec/README.md

 # MarkdownExec

-Interactively select and execute code blocks in markdown files.
-Build complex scripts by naming blocks and requiring blocks.
+Interactively select and execute fenced code blocks in markdown files.
+Build complex scripts by naming and requiring blocks.

 * Code blocks may be named.